 Why are levels of infertility increasing so dramatically and why there are so few babies available to adopt?
 It's not rocket science.

-You have read this article Infertility / IVF with the title IVF for gay couples financed by the tax payer is actually the next logical step.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2013/02/ivf-for-gay-couples-financed-by-tax.html.
+with the title IVF for gay couples financed by the tax payer is actually the next logical step.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2013/02/ivf-for-gay-couples-financed-by-tax.html.
 Thanks!